szenio01/Human-Centered-Machine-Learning-Project/README.md

 By leveraging these diverse explainability methods, we provide actionable insights into the critical factors contributing to obesity.
-These findings can inform targeted interventions and policies aimed at improving health outcomes in these populations.
+These findings can inform targeted interventions and policies aimed at improving health outcomes in these populations..